• Skip to main content

 Filed Under: finance

-Accountants working in universities face a unique set of real-life challenges that stem from the specific nature of higher education institutions.
+Its no secret that accounting department in most universities is short-staffed and often assigned too many tasks, many of which fall outside than their core responsibilities.
+They face a unique set of real-life challenges that stem from the specific nature of higher education institutions.

 Accounts